Year 9 Options Guidance

 • a language

 While your child may not have decided on their future career path yet, choosing the EBacc at GCSE gives them access to a full range of employment options when they leave secondary school and the broad knowledge that employers are looking for.
 If they are thinking of going to university, the EBacc is also recommended by Britain’s most prestigious universities.
-Studying a Humanities subject of history or geography or both would be advisable as an addition to the compulsory core suite of subjects.
+Studying a Humanities subject of History or Geography or both as an addition to the compulsory core suite of subjects is a part of the options process.

 Remember that staff are able to help including: